-- Fair-share contributions to traffic signals identified in the agency's traffic signal plan- - 19-1(i) Prepare and implement a waterway traffic control plan to ensure safe and efficient vessel navigation during construction in waterways.
+Delta Plan Ecosystem Amendment Mitigation Measure Number Delta Plan Ecosystem Amendment Mitigation Measure 19-1(i) Prepare and implement a waterway traffic control plan to ensure safe and efficient vessel navigation during construction in waterways.
 The plan shall identify vessel traffic control measures to minimize congestion and navigation hazards to the extent feasible.
-Construction areas in the waterway will shall be barricaded or guarded by readily visible barriers or other effective means to warn boaters of their presence and restrict access.
-Warning devices and signage will shall be consistent with the California Uniform State Waterway Marking System and effective during non-daylight hours and periods of dense fog.
-The waterway traffic control plan shall contain the following: - i.
+Construction areas in the waterway shall be barricaded or guarded by readily visible barriers or other effective means to warn boaters of their presence and restrict access.
+Warning devices and signage shall be consistent with the California Uniform State Waterway Marking System and effective during non-daylight hours and periods of dense fog.
+The waterway traffic control plan shall contain the following: i.
 Where temporary partial channel closure is necessary, a temporary channel closure plan shall be developed.
-The waterway closure plan will identify and implement alternate detour routing and procedures for notifying boaters of construction activities and partial closures, including coordination with the U.S. Coast Guard, local boating organizations, and marinas. - ii.
-To the extent feasible, ensure that safe boat access to public launch and docking facilities, businesses, and residences is maintained. - iii.
-Coordinate with transit system operators to establish appropriate alternate transit system routes to be rerouted during construction activities, as appropriate. - iv.
+The waterway closure plan will identify and implement alternate detour routing and procedures for notifying boaters of construction activities and partial closures, including coordination with the U.S. Coast Guard, local boating organizations, and marinas. ii.
+To the extent feasible, ensure that safe boat access to public launch and docking facilities, businesses, and residences is maintained. iii.
+Coordinate with transit system operators to establish appropriate alternate transit system routes to be rerouted during construction activities, as appropriate. iv.
 Boat passage facilities shall be provided as an integral component of operable gate facilities, when feasible.
 Boat passage facilities shall be designed to provide uninterrupted boat passage when gates are in the "up" position.
 Floating docks with mooring bits shall be provided along the shoreline on both sides of the boat passage facility for boaters to use while they await passage.
-Floating barriers will guide boats into the passage facility chambers. - v.
-Implement a program to provide boater education on procedures for waiting at and using the boat passage facility. - vi.
-Minimize impacts on bicycle and pedestrian circulation where feasible by avoiding impacts, minimizing closure of paths, and providing for temporary or permanent relocation of the facility to the extent feasible.
-Consult with the appropriate public works department to determine the most feasible alignment for facility relocation. - 19-2(a) Develop and implement a program that will shall include procedures for routine inspections and emergency facility operation to allow safe navigation should the facility become damaged or malfunction.
-The program will shall include the following specific components: - i.
-Routine inspections and correction procedures to ensure that facility safety features are in good working order. - ii.
-Routine inspections and correction procedures for navigational hazards around facilities, including floating or submerged debris and the formation of shoals.

-iii.
-Contingency and emergency operating procedures to address the possibility that a boat colliding with the flow control facilities will could damage the facilities or otherwise render them unable to operate as engineered, and provisions to allow safe navigation.
+Floating barriers will guide boats into the passage facility chambers. v.
+Implement a program to provide boater education on procedures for waiting at and using the boat passage facility.
+Minimize impacts on bicycle and pedestrian circulation where feasible by avoiding impacts, minimizing closure of paths 19-2(a) Develop and implement a program that shall include procedures for routine inspections and emergency facility operation to allow safe navigation should the facility become damaged or malfunction.
+The program shall include the following specific components: i.
+Routine inspections and correction procedures to ensure that facility safety features are in good working order. ii.
+Routine inspections and correction procedures for navigational hazards around facilities, including floating or submerged debris and the formation of shoals. iii.
+Contingency and emergency operating procedures to address the possibility that a boat colliding with the flow control facilities could damage the facilities or otherwise render them unable to operate as engineered, and provisions to allow safe navigation.
+Tribal Cultural Resources 10-1(a) through (i) Refer to Mitigation Measure 10-1(a) through (i), as described in Cultural Resources 10-2(a) through (f) Refer to Mitigation Measure 10-2(a) through (f), as described in Cultural Resources